Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for useful comments that improved the clarity of the manuscript.
 We thank Jay Gallagher and Ellen Zweibel for helpful discussions that motivated this study, and Christy Tremonti for useful discussions about the role of metallicity.
 HZ acknowledges discussions with Nick Gnedin and Andrey Kravtsov.
 EB acknowledges partial support by NASA under award number 80GSFC21M0002.